Platycraft/RadioTowers/README.md

 Upon receiving a signal, your radio will display the sending frequency, the signal strenght in dBm and the broadcasted message.
 Per right clicking in the air with the radio in hand, you can tune your radio to a specific tower.
 If the reception is good enough, the compass will direct you to the antenna.

-### Configuration of the plugin

-To get an idea of what each option does, please look at the [config.yml](https://github.com/trichner/RadioTowers/blob/master/config.yml).

 ### Some bonus features:
 - autosaves towers to file asynchronously
 - checks validity of towers before broadcasting, minimizing risk of glitches